dwvisser/jam-daq-code/README.md

 This assumes you've pulled the Git repository or downloaded the source tarball from GitHub.

-    > mvn clean javadoc:javadoc package
+    > mvn package
     > mvn exec:java

+After making a code change, sometimes it can be useful to execute the clean lifecycle before the package phase:

+    > mvn clean package

-I am currently working towards making the `javadoc` invocation automatic for some appropriate Maven build phase, as well as generating an appropriate cross-platform build artifact that includes all needed runtime and test libraries.
+I am currently working towards generating an appropriate cross-platform build artifact that includes all needed runtime and test libraries.